There are multiple ways to stay safe and survive your gluten-free summer cookout!

 **If you know the host, call them up and ask what you can bring.

 Bringing your own food helps to have something to eat.
-When the food is placed out, make sure that you and your family have first dibs on scooping from your dish, so there is no cross-contamination.
+When the food is placed out, give your family first dibs on scooping from your dish, so there is no cross-contamination.

-Better yet, if others have allergies, have the allergen-free foods in one general location – preferably away from the gluten-filled foods.
+Better yet, if others are GF, have the GF foods in one general location – preferably away from the gluten-filled foods.

 **If it’s a small gathering, you can ask others not to double-dip.